templatething/Blogger/readme.txt

 ==================================================================================================

-DESCRIPTION:

-CALVIN is a free HTML blog template that would surely create a strong and lasting first impression on all your visitors.
+Blogger is a free HTML blog template that would surely create a strong and lasting first impression on all your visitors.
 A clean, simple, and versatile blog template that could be used for all sort of purposes.
 Its simplistic approach to design emphasizes what really matters most — your site's content.
 This blog template includes pages for frontpage, categories, about, contact and single